-The India hydroelectric power market size reached 50.00 GW in 2024.
-Looking forward, IMARC Group expects the market to reach 56.16 GW by 2033, exhibiting a growth rate (CAGR) of 1.30% during 2025-2033.
-India hydroelectric power market share is growing because of strong government support through policies offering financial incentives, streamlined approvals, and carbon reduction goals, alongside significant private sector investments and public-private partnerships (PPP) that provide capital, innovation, and operational efficiency for accelerated project development and energy transition.
+The India hydroelectric power market size reached 50.7 GW in 2025.
+The market is expected to reach 56.6 GW by 2034, exhibiting a growth rate (CAGR) of 1.24% during 2026-2034.
+The market growth is attributed to strong government support through policies offering financial incentives, streamlined approvals, and carbon reduction goals, alongside significant private sector investments and public-private partnerships (PPP) that provide capital, innovation, and operational efficiency for accelerated project development and energy transition.

 Government Policies and Initiatives